paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

   (B) Nothing in this paragraph shall be construed to alter any congressional leadership’s or congressional committee’s jurisdiction or access to information from any element of the intelligence community under the rules of either chamber of Congress.

-**(j) Uniform procedures for classified information** The Director of National Intelligence, subject to the direction of the President, shall—
+**(i) Uniform procedures for classified information** The Director of National Intelligence, subject to the direction of the President, shall—

 (1) establish uniform standards and procedures for the grant of access to sensitive compartmented information to any officer or employee of any agency or department of the United States and to employees of contractors of those agencies or departments;